It’s time to frame and drywall the garage.

 Once you’ve got everything marked out, it’s time to lay them out on the floor.

-Give yourself plenty of room on the top and bottom so you can drive the framing nails (or screws) into the top and bottom of the frame.
+Give yourself plenty of floorspace near the top and bottom.
+That way you can drive the framing nails (or screws) into the top and bottom of the frame.

 You’ve got the option of using either framing nails or screws for this part.
 Framing nails are stronger, so opt for those if you can.